prateek22sri/prateek22sri.github.io/README.md

 # Prateek Srivastava

-This project is rendering my website using Jekyll framework.
+This project is rendering the website of the owner using Jekyll framework.

 Link: prateeksrivastava.net